AdobeDocs/commerce-admin.en/help/b2b/account-dashboard-my-quotes.md

 * Communicate and negotiate with the seller by adding notes at the line item and quote level
 * Send quote to seller for review
 * Convert the quote to an order if the terms are acceptable
+* Create a copy of the quote
+* Move line items to a requisition list
+* Add a shipping address
 * Close the quote
 * Delete the quote
-* Rename the quote, create a copy of the quote
+* Rename the quote

 The following example shows a quote that has been updated by the buyer and sent back to the seller for review.